 - While the simplest way to try this quickstart is to use a VSTS account, you can also use a TFS server instead of a VSTS account.
 Make sure that you have configured a build agent for your team project, and that you have a version of Visual Studio matching your development machine installed on the agent machine.

 Get sample app code

-You can copy our sample app code directly into your version control system so that it can be accessed by your CI build process.
-To get started, go ahead and copy this URL to your clipboard:
+You can copy this sample app code directly into your version control system so that it can be accessed by your CI build process.
+To get started, copy this URL to your clipboard:

 To import the sample app into a Git repo in VSTS or TFS:

 On the Code hub for your team project in VSTS/TFS, select the option to Import repository.

 In the Import a Git repository dialog box, paste the above URL into the Clone URL text box.

 Click Import to copy the sample code into your Git repo.